 According to a study by Oxford University, about 47 percent of the jobs in the USA become superfluous as digitalisation progresses.
 In Germany, the Center for European Economic Research estimates that about 42 percent of jobs in Germany will be affected.
-Nevertheless, the current unemployment rate in Germany is only 4.9 percent.
-The number of university entrants is also rising.
-So how do the results of the studies and current reality fit together?
+Nevertheless, the number of university entrants is also rising.
 Does digitisation of the labour market ultimately mean job loss or job change?

 It's a question that doesn't have a blanket answer.
 However, it is certain that in the past jobs were already partially or completely replaced by other activities.
 With the boom of the automobile industry from the 19th century onwards, the number of workers at vehicle manufacturers increased, and at the same time the number of farriers decreased.
 Today we face other challenges, because artificial intelligence, algorithms and robots - the drivers of today's change - do not create new jobs as in the past.